misiektoja/spotify_profile_monitor/SUPPORT.md

 It checks the environment, configuration, credentials, notifications and connectivity, and names the reason for anything invalid.

 An expired `sp_dc` cookie is the most common cause of sudden authentication failures, empty results or a tool that worked yesterday and stopped today.
-The [Configuration](README.md#configuration) section explains how to refresh it.
+The [Spotify sp_dc Cookie](https://misiektoja.github.io/spotify_profile_monitor/configuration/#spotify-sp_dc-cookie) section explains how to refresh it.

 ## Where to ask